Associate Director, James Weldon Johnson Institute

 Kali-Ahset Amen is a political sociologist and curator of Africana experience in the Americas.
 She received the B.A. in African Studies from Columbia University in New York, and the Ph.D. in Sociology from Emory University in Atlanta, upon completing the dissertation project: "Black Panama and Globalization in the Neoliberal Era".
 Prior to moving to Atlanta, Amen lived in South Africa, Zimbabwe, Madagascar, and Washington, D.C., where she implemented community-based programs and advocacy research on global health and migration, education policy, and environmental sustainability.

-Amen’s current research interests, inspired by six years of fieldwork in Panama, focus on transnational processes of racialization and citizenship inequality in Central America, the Caribbean, and the U.S. South.
-Amen has taught undergraduate and graduate courses on global inequality and international development at Emory University, and delivered public lectures and workshops on racial and economic justice for trade unions, civic associations, and media organizations in the U.S. and abroad.
-Currently, Amen is Assistant Director of the James Weldon Johnson Institute for the Study of Race and Difference at Emory University.
-Previously, she served as Postdoctoral Curatorial Associate of the David J. Sencer CDC Museum at the U.S. Centers for Disease Control and Prevention.
+Amen’s research interests focus on transnational processes of racialization and citizenship inequality in Central America, the Caribbean, and the U.S. South.
+She has taught undergraduate and graduate courses on global inequality and international development at Emory University, and delivered public lectures and workshops on racial and economic justice for trade unions, civic associations, and media organizations in the U.S. and abroad.
+Currently, Amen is Associate Director of the James Weldon Johnson Institute for the Study of Race and Difference at Emory University.
+Previously, she served as Postdoctoral Curatorial Associate of the David J. Sencer Museum at the U.S. Centers for Disease Control and Prevention (CDC).